Lifespan Respite TA and Resource Center

 Lifespan Respite 101

 Lifespan Respite 101 includes tools, presentations, and fact sheets that can help you better understand Lifespan Respite systems and services.
 Useful for states that are considering applying for a Federal Lifespan Respite Care Program grant, or for individuals or organizations that want to build or strengthen a coalition.

-In September 2012, ARCH was awarded a three-year cooperative agreement from the Administration for Community Living to form the new Lifespan Respite Technical Assistance Center.
-In August 2015, funding was extended through 2020.
-Through the TA Center, ARCH provides training and technical assistance to the Lifespan Respite Network with a focus on performance measurement, sustainability, best practices, and research.
-ACL has funded thirty-three states and the District of Columbia to establish or enhance Statewide Lifespan Respite systems and ARCH provides training and technical assistance to them as well.
-For more information on the Lifespan Respite Program funded by ACL, click here.
+ARCH receives funding from the Administration for Community Living (ACL) to house the Lifespan Respite Technical Assistance and Resource Center (TARC).
+Through the TARC, ARCH provides training and technical assistance to the Lifespan Respite Network with a focus on performance measurement, sustainability, best practices, and research.

 ARCH training and technical assistance activities include:

 - State site visits to assist with State Lifespan Summits to help states build or strengthen coalitions and prepare state agencies to apply for federal Lifespan Respite grants in the future